schemathesis/schemathesis/docs/service.rst

 - **Command-Line Options**:

   - Command-line options without free-form values are sent to help us understand how you use the CLI.
-  - Rest assured, any sensitive data passed through command-line options is masked by default.
+  - Rest assured, any sensitive data passed through command-line options is sanitized by default.

 For more details on our data handling practices, please refer to our `Privacy Policy <https://schemathesis.io/legal/privacy>`_.
 If you have further questions or concerns about data handling, feel free to contact us at `support@schemathesis.io <mailto:support@schemathesis.io>`_.